TradeTrust/documentation/docs/reference/tradetrust-v4/identity-vc-specifications.md

 The `credentialSubject` field describes the claims about the subject of the credential, conforming to the [W3C VC data model](https://www.w3.org/TR/vc-data-model/#credential-subject).
 This field contains information about the identity of the entity that the credential is issued to.
 We standardize the field to require 3 fields so that this VC will be classified as a Identity VC by GLEIF, if require, it may contain additional field other than these 3 fields.

-- `uen`: the entity's registered company number.
+- `entityName`: the company's/entity's name.
-- `companyname`: the company's name.
+- `entityIdentifier`: the company's/entity's identifier. (e.g. GLEIF's lei, Unique Entity Number, D-U-N-S Number)
 - `id`: a `did:ethr` which will link to the issuer's ethereum wallet.

 **credentialStatus**